elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Can we use more complex left-side patterns to extract deeper portions if an object or an array contains other nested objects and arrays?
+### Is it possible to use left-side patterns to extract deeper sections of an object or an array that comprises nested arrays and objects?

 <details>
   <summary><strong>View Answer:</strong></summary>